Quick Facts about Joint Pain

 Diagnosis of Joint Pain

 A doctor will perform three procedures in order to diagnose and identify joint pain.
-They will review the patient's medical history, conduct a physical exam and finish with a psychological evaluation.
+They will review the patient's medical history and conduct a physical exam.
+If there is a risk of depression, a doctor may also perform a psychological evaluation.
 If necessary, additional tests may be ordered.
-Patients may also be referred to a physical therapist or an orthopedic specialist, both of whom can prescribe individualized recovery plans for joint pain.

 Complications of Joint Pain